Maxence Langlois-Berthelot: Biography

-In October 2023, he was appointed Rapporteur-General of the États généraux de l’information (EGI), a national consultation on media and information reform in France.
-He coordinated the committee's final report, published in September 2024.
+In October 2023, Langlois-Berthelot was appointed Rapporteur-General of the États généraux de l’information (EGI), a national consultation on media and information reform in France.
+He coordinated the committee's final report, which was published in September 2024.

-Adviser to the Prime Minister

-On 6 March 2025, he was appointed Culture and Audiovisual Adviser, and Head of the Culture and Media Unit, in the cabinet of Prime Minister François Bayrou.
-He remained in this role as of July 2025.
+On 6 March 2025, he was appointed Culture and Audiovisual Adviser and Head of the Culture and Media Unit in the cabinet of Prime Minister François Bayrou.